Writing a Character Reference Letter for Court (Templates)

 In some cases of child custody, such as divorce due to personal differences, there is usually no charge against any party.
 For the court to determine the parent better suited to take care of the child(ren), it will usually want to know more about the parents’ personalities and attributes.

-A character reference letter can then be submitted to the judge by either or both parties to persuade the judge’s verdict towards the parent being recommended.
-A family member or a friend will be better suited for such a character reference letter.
+This letter can then be submitted to the judge by either or both parties to persuade the judge’s verdict towards the parent being recommended.
+A family member or a friend will be better suited for such a reference letter.

 They can discuss how loving and caring the parent is and describe the nature of the parent with the children in question.
 A friend can talk about how the individual interacts with other people, the length of their friendship, and what makes the person a good friend.